ACollectionOfAtoms/imgshare/README.md

 For Mac OSX >= 10.8 , this application automatically uploads screen caps (cmnd+shift+4) to imgur, and provides a link to the image.

 During my college years I found it tedious to share photos of math/physics/chemistry problems with friends.
 This expedites the process.
 There are (probably) apps that already do this but...I'm also completing this project for my own edification!

-<h2 align="center">Progess so far</h2>
-The program is functional but more options will be added soon.

 ###Logging in
 The API requires the user to retrieve a PIN that is specifically made for the user and the registered application.
 The "Get PIN" button launches the users browser and directs them to retrieve this PIN.